mthuurne/retroasm/docs/instruction-set.md

     u8 mem[u16]
     u8 port[u8]

+When reading a value from an I/O channel, the element type determines the type of the read value.
+When writing a value to an I/O channel, the written value can be of any type, but the width of the element type determines how many bits are actually stored.

+The width of the address type determines the number of significant bits in the index.
+For example, if the address type is `u8`, addresses `0x21` and `0x321` are considered to address the same element, since they are equal in the last 8 bits.

 For a CPU, it doesn't matter what is on the other side of an I/O channel.
 But for analyzing assembly code it does matter whether I/O is done with RAM, ROM or a peripheral.
 Therefore an analyzer will need a system definition in addition to an instruction set definition to do its job.

 Currently the analyzer assumes that an index of one I/O channel can never alias an index of another I/O channel.
 In other words, the storages behind two I/O channels are assumed to be disjunct.
 That might not be true for all hardware however, for example a single register bank might be accessible through both I/O mapped I/O and memory mapped I/O.